Plum Blossoms | 梅の花

 More on Plums

 While ornamental flowering plum trees like the ones mentioned above do not usually produce fruit, edible plums are an important part of the Japanese culinary world.
-Have you ever bitten into a dried Japanese plum that was so sour it make your face pucker up?
+Have you ever bitten into a dried Japanese plum that was so sour it made your face pucker up?
 This is umeboshi, a brined, salted plum that is usually used to accent rice dishes.

 While I am not a big fan of umeboshi, umeshu is something that is more up my alley.
 This sweet alcoholic drink is made using just three ingredients (plums, alcohol, and sugar).
 If you want to learn more about umeshu and how to make it yourself, check out this post!